-Remarkable Surgical Success: Uterine fibroids safely removed at Saudi German Hospital Makkah
+Remarkable Surgical Success: Uterine Fibroids Safely Removed At Saudi German Hospital Makkah

-(MENAFN- Orient Planet Group) 19 March 2024- In a remarkable surgical achievement, doctors at Saudi German Hospital Makkah successfully removed 15 uterine fibroids from a Nigerian woman in her 40s who had endured 10 recurrent miscarriages and premature births.
+(MENAFN- Mid-East) In a remarkable surgical achievement, doctors at Saudi German Hospital Makkah successfully removed 15 uterine fibroids from a Nigerian woman in her 40s who had endured 10 recurrent miscarriages and premature births.

 Disheartened by ineffective treatments in her home country, the patient tuned to Saudi German Hospital Makkah for hope.